 The second part of the qualifying exam process is the development of a formal dissertation research proposal describing the background, experimental design, methods, and timeline for the student's dissertation research.
-After submitting the proposal in the required format, the student will defend it in an oral presentation to his or her dissertation committee.
+For MSCR/PhD students, at least one specific aim of the dissertation proposal must involve clinical or translational research as judged by their dissertation committee and the dual-degree program directors.
+After submitting the proposal in the required format, the student will defend it in an oral presentation to their dissertation committee.
 Committee approval of both the written proposal and oral presentation of the proposal constitutes successful completion of the second part of the qualifying exam.